juliang94/Customer-Segmentation/README.md

 2 - K-means clustering

 # Dataset
-Unfortunately, the dataset is not availiable here since it is private to its parent comapany.
+Unfortunately, the dataset is not availiable here since it is private to its parent company.